ldct/fsm/readme.md

 - Files with broken metadata - "Unknown Artist"
 - Individual ~~downloads~~ purchases which result in singleton album entries

-While there are workarounds for the above problems at some point one wonders if the album/artist categorization was really worth that much trouble.
-Hence fsm was born.
+While there are workarounds for the above problems at some point one wonders if the album/artist categorization was really worth that much trouble; hence was fsm born.
+Another advantage is that you can control exactly how you want your music to be grouped and displayed by moving the underlying files around.
+As an example in the above screenshot I have a folder of songs by a single artist (Paul Okenfold), a discography folder (Symphony X), as well as more traditional albums.

 Known Bugs
 ----------